IBM/telco-network-cloud-drivers/content/reference/lm-api/api-definition/topology/managing-assemblies.md

 # Delete Assembly

-Request LM to remove an Assembly instance
+Request TNCO to remove an Assembly instance

 ## Request